How to Create an Internal Knowledge Base: A Complete Guide

 • Knowledge hoarding is a major issue

-• You have a cluttered workspace that often hampers transparency and productivity
+• You have a cluttered workspace that often hampers transparency and productivity.

 If these are the common issues you constantly confront, consider implementing an internal knowledge base without a second thought.

 An internal knowledge base is an informational resource where employees can find help instantly.
-But, this is just the tip of the iceberg.
+But this is just the tip of the iceberg.

 There is much more to this platform.

-News, updates, & launches
+News, updates & launches

 The product team launches a product, but how do you notify everyone about this good news?
 That’s where a knowledge base helps.
-All your upcoming launches, process, feature, or service updates can be added to this portal.
-Everyone in your company will have access to the same information, regardless of which department they work for.

 Training materials for new employees

-It’s natural for new hires to be a little nervous during the first few days of their joining.
 An internal knowledge base helps you offer a smooth onboarding experience, making employees feel more confident and comfortable in the new work environment.

 A platform that sparks innovation

-Notable Benefits of an Internal Knowledge Base
+What Are the Benefits of Using an Internal Knowledge Base?

 Seamless Internal Communication